sectsect/wp-instagram-json/README.md

   - The Path on S3
   - Custom URL (CDN)

+7. Furthermore, If you use AWS CloudFront Invalidation, fill in the following items (optional).
+  - CloudFront Invalidation `(ON/OFF Toggle)`
+  - Distribution ID

 That's it:ok_hand:
 A file will be generated at the time of the first web access into the following location.
 ```